 The History Department has partnered with many of our area's most outstanding historical and cultural institutions to offer the for-credit/unpaid internships listed below (students are welcome to propose internships not listed here).

-If, after reading the internship descriptions, you are interested in one of these opportunities or have any questions, please contact the History Department's internships coordinator, Dr. Michael Thompson.
-Professor Thompson will serve as the UTC faculty liaison between student interns and sponsoring institutions.
+If, after reading the internship descriptions, you are interested in one of these opportunities or have any questions, please contact the History Department's internships coordinator, Dr. Mark A. Johnson.
+Professor Johnson will serve as the UTC faculty liaison between student interns and sponsoring institutions.
 Please note that some internships are competitive and limited to only one or two students each semester.

 See what UTC History interns have been up to on the History Department Blog and the UTC Library Blog.